Docs

 In the previous example, a hook called useSignal is used to create a state variable.
 The count variable is a signal that updates the UI when its value changes.
 Another commonly used hook is useState, which is part of the core React library.

-At Vaadin, signals are chosen as the default way to manage a state in React Components.
-Signals are similar to standard React Hooks, but they can easily share a state between components, and are optimized for performance.
+At Vaadin, signals are the default way to manage state in React components.
+Signals are similar to standard React Hooks, but they can easily share a state between components and are optimized for performance.

 Signals

 Signals are a state management concept used in React programming.
-They’re similar to standard React Hooks, but with some key differences.
+They are similar to standard React Hooks but with some key differences.
 A signal is a function that returns a single value, and this value can be observed by multiple components.
 When the value of a signal changes, all components observing that signal are rendered again with the new value.

 This makes signals a powerful tool for sharing a state between components and managing complex state interactions.
-They’re optimized for performance, ensuring that components only re-render when necessary.
+They are optimized for performance, ensuring that components only re-render when necessary.

 The basic usage of signals is to deal with its value property.
 When you update it, all places where the same signal is used are updated.